oskarihakamies/IDS-project/How-To-Install.md

 21. Be creative and safe!
 The fastest test is to use this command ```curl http://testmynids.org/uid/index.html```which is widely used for testing IDS - systems.
 This SHOULD come up in Wazuh

 22. You can use f.ex ```tcpreplay```and a file from https://github.com/markofu/pcaps/blob/master/PracticalPacketAnalysis/ppa-capture-files/portscan.pcap.
 This will be in upcoming instructions - still working on it

+### Thank you

+Thank you for stopping by and showing interest.
+We appreciate every feedback you have.

+Our main goal for this project is to make it as easy as possible for the newbies and veterans to start experimenting and learning on their own terms.

+That's why we mainly focus to keep it simple and straightforward without spending the already limited hours in installing and researching every aspect separately.

+~ Make installation and configuration easy, Open-Source and let the open-minded explore their own path